withastro/astro/packages/integrations/image/README.md

 </p>

 The output formats to be used in the optimized image.
 If not provided, `webp` and `avif` will be used in addition to the original image format.

+For remote images, the original image format is unknown.
+If not provided, only `webp` and `avif` will be used.

 #### background